aframevr/aframe/docs/components/anchored.md

 [webxranchors]: https://immersive-web.github.io/anchors/

-It requires a browser supporting the [WebXR Anchors module][webxranchors].
-2
+It requires a browser supporting the [WebXR Anchors module][webxranchors]. pizza

 Fix any entity to a position and rotation in the real world.
 Apply the anchored component to an entity and call the method `el.components.createAnchor(position, quaternion)` to anchor it to a position and rotation corresponding to real world coordinates.
 If `creatorAnchor` is not called the entity is anchored to its initial position and rotation.
 The anchoring only applies when in immersive mode.